DjangoGirls/tutorial/css/README.md

 This way Django will know where your static files are.

-That's it!
-Time to see if it works :)

 ## Your first CSS file!

-First things first: let's create a CSS file now.
+Let's create a CSS file now, to add your own style to your web-page.
 Create a new folder called `css` inside your `static` folder.
 Then create a new file called `blog.css` inside this `css` directory.
 Ready?

     mysite
         └───static